Alan-Lomax/Timer/README.md

 The time values can be inspected or changed, the timer can be started, paused or stopped.
 Normally in your loop code you will be looking for myTimer.alarm() == true

-Timing values are not particularly accurate - but they are very repeatable.
-For example in the code below the Timer set to 5000 ms goes into alarm after 8 seconds.
-(And does it consistantly) I have not found a good explanation for this but the code seems correct.
-(I welcome comments if you can spot an issue) This does ot cause problems for me because absolute accuracy is not a requirement and the values are ajusted until the desired effect is achieved.

 ### Files: Timer.h, Timer.CPP